vishal8113/blog-platform-backend/README.md

 ```

 2. Edit environment file:
-- Enter your database password in place of YOUR_DB_PASSWORD
+- Enter your database password in place of YOUR_LOCAL_DB_PASSWORD
-- Enter your database username in place of YOUR_DB_USER_NAME
+- Enter your database username in place of YOUR_LOCAL_DB_USER_NAME
-- Enter your JWT Secret in place of YOUR_JWT_SECRET
+- Enter your JWT Secret in place of YOUR_LOCAL_JWT_SECRET

 3. Build and start services:
 ```